hhadah/website/content/courses/ECON2304/_index.md

 linktitle: ECON2304

 # Page summary for search engines.
-summary: This is an overview of my Principles of Microeconomics class taught in Spring 2022
+summary: This is an overview of my Principles of Microeconomics class taught in Summer 2022

 # Date page published
 date: 2022-01-12